-CSC165 Mathematical expression and reasoning for computer scientists -Winter 2013
+CSC165 Mathematical expression and reasoning for computer scientists - Fall 2014

-- Short version: Welcome to CSC165, "Mathematical expression and reasoning for computer science."
-We'll have 35 lecture hours, nine tutorials (with quizzes), three assignments, two tests, a course LOG (SLOG), and a three-hour final exam.
+Short version: Welcome to CSC165, "Mathematical expression and reasoning for computer science."
+We'll have 34 lecture hours, nine tutorials (with quizzes), three assignments, two tests, a course LOG (SLOG), and a three-hour final exam.
 You'll find more details on the course web page.
-Please read your U of T email regularly, since I use it to announce course events. - Lectures: Lectures are Monday at 11 in SS2102 (Sid Smith 2102), and Wednesdays and Fridays in MP103 (MacLennan Physics 103).
+Please read your U of T email regularly, since we use it to announce course events.